Fukaya Algebra over $\mathbb{Z}$: Introduction

-In this section and following \cite{bai2022integral}, \cite{bai2022arnold}, we use the language of derived orbifold charts.
-In order to define the notion of an FOP-perturbation we need the notion of normally complex derived orbifold charts and the notion of straightening on derived orbifold charts.
-We recall all the necessary results in this section that will be used later in the proof of the main theorem. \begin{definition} A derived orbifold chart is a tuple $(\mathcal{U}, \mathcal{E}, s)$ such that $\mathcal{E}\rightarrow\mathcal{U}$ is an orbibundle and $s$ is a continuous section. \end{definition} We introduce the following notations.
-Suppose that $(\Gamma, U, E)$ is an orbibundle chart of a orbibudle $\mathcal{E}\rightarrow\mathcal{U}$, for any subgroup $G\subset\Gamma$ we denote by $U^G\subset U$ the $G$-fixed locus of the induced $G$-action and we denote by $NU^G\rightarrow U^G$ the normal bundle of $U^G\subset U$.
-Moreover, over $U^G$ we can decompose $E|_{U^G}=\dot{E}^G\oplus\check{E}^G$ as direct sum of trivial and non-trivial $G$-repsentations.
+In general, one cannot generically perturb a section of an orbibundle and make it transverse to the zero-section.
+This was resolved by Fukaya-Ono in \cite{fukaya1996arnold} by using the notion of $\textit{multi-valued}$ sections.
+In return, the use of multi-valued sections cannot give us integer-valued cycles or classes.
+In \cite{fukaya2001floer}, Fukaya-Ono showed us how one can construct an $\textit{integral Euler class}$ from a single-valued orbibundle section, provided that the orbibundle is $\textit{normally complex}$.
+To this end and following the discussion in \cite{bai2022arnold}, \cite{bai2022integral} we introduce the following notations.
+Let $\E\rightarrow\mathcal{U}$ be an orbibundle and suppose that $(\Gamma, U, E)$ is an orbibundle chart.
+For any subgroup $G\subset\Gamma$ we denote by $U^G\subset U$ the $G$-fixed locus of the induced $G$-action and we denote by $NU^G\rightarrow U^G$ the normal bundle of $U^G\subset U$.
+Moreover, over $U^G$ we can decompose $E|_{U^G}=\dot{E}^G\oplus\check{E}^G$ as a direct sum of trivial and non-trivial $G$-representations, respectively.

-\begin{definition}\cite{bai2022integral}, \cite{bai2022arnold} A derived orbifold chart is said to be normally complex if and only if for each bundle chart $(\Gamma, E, U)$ and for each subgroup $G\leq\Gamma$, we have a $G$-invariant complex structure $I_G$ on $NU^{G}$ and $G$-invariant complex structure $J_G$ on the non-trivial $G$ sub-representations of $E$, satisfying compatibility conditions as in \cite{bai2022arnold}.
+\begin{definition}[Normally Complex Orbibundle]\cite{bai2022integral}, \cite{bai2022arnold} An orbibundle $\E\rightarrow\mathcal{U}$ is said to be normally complex if for each bundle chart $(\Gamma, E, U)$ and for each subgroup $G\subset\Gamma$, we have a $G$-invariant complex structure $I_G$ on $NU^{G}$ and $G$-invariant complex structure $J_G$ on the non-trivial $G$-subrepresentations of $E$, satisfying compatibility conditions as in \cite{bai2022arnold}.
 Namely, within the same chart and for any pair of subgroups $H\subset G\subset\Gamma$, we have an $H$-equivariant inclusions